msillano/IoTwebUI/DIY ESP3266/Modding switch/README.md

 ### Firmware

-Both the installation and the use of Arduino to program an ESP01s are very simple: you only need a USB adapter.
-For details see the project [Watchdog03](https://github.com/msillano/tuyaDEAMON-applications/wiki/note-5:-Watchdog-for-IOT#watchdog03-esp01-relay--arduino).
+Both the installation and the use of Arduino to program an ESP01 are straightforward: you only need a USB adapter.
+For details, see the project [Watchdog03](https://github.com/msillano/tuyaDEAMON-applications/wiki/note-5:-Watchdog-for-IOT#watchdog03-esp01-relay--arduino).

-note: The mode change (run/programming) occurs at the startup of the ESP01 and the programming mode requires the IN0 PIN to ground.
-I therefore added a small switch to the programmer (in some models it is already present) and therefore the procedure is the following:
+note: The mode change (run/programming) occurs at the startup of the ESP01, and the programming mode requires the IN0 PIN to ground.
+I therefore added a small switch to the programmer (in some models it is already present), and therefore the procedure is the following:
 * switch with IN0 to GND (programming)
-* insert the programmer into the USB socket
+* Insert the programmer into the USB socket
 * programming with Arduino
-* remove the programmer from the USB socket
+* Remove the programmer from the USB socket
 * switch with IN0 open (run)
 * Open the serial terminal on Arduino at 9600 baud.
-* insert the programmer into the USB socket: the program starts automatically
+* Insert the programmer into the USB socket: the program starts automatically
-* debug the program with the help of echos on the serial
+* debug the program with the help of echoes on the serial

-_ATTENTION: some programmers have jumpers to choose 5V or 3.3V.
+_ATTENTION: Some programmers have jumpers to choose 5V or 3.3V.
 ESP01S requires 3.3V!_

 _References_
 * Introduction to [ESP01 - ESP8266](https://securipi.co.uk/esp01.pdf) use.